 Find the Constellation embroidery patterns

 Create this cute pin cushion in no time with our easy tutorial.
-The project uses Pistil stitch which is an easy-to-learn embroidery stitch that is worked in a similar way to a French knot.
-It’s called pistil as it resembles the pistil of a flower.
-Learn how to master this clever little stitch, and whip up a cute pin cushion as you go, with our step by step guide.
+The project uses Pistil stitch, which is an easy-to-learn embroidery stitch that is worked in a similar way to a French knot.

 Find the embroidered pin cushion for beginners tutorial

 Learn fishbone stitch with Mollie Johanson's bookmark template and tutorial.
-If you've wondered how to embroider leaves, then fishbone stitch is the stitch for you!
-Botanical embroidery is particularly suited to it since you can not only fill in your leaves with colour, but also give your stitches direction to make them look more three-dimensional.
+If you've wondered how to embroider leaves, then fishbone stitch is for you!
+Botanical embroidery is particularly suited to it since you can not only fill in your leaves with colour but also give your stitches direction to make them look more three-dimensional.

 Find the plant bookmark tutorial

 Learn how to master the cable chain stitch with this sweet tutorial to create a mug rug!
-You'll find out exactly how to do the stitch, then you'll be able to practice your new skills with this cute mug rug.
+You'll find out exactly how to do the stitch, then you'll be able to practice your new skills with this fun project.

-Find the Mug rug the cable chain stitch tutorial
+Find the Mug rug and cable chain stitch tutorial

 Find out how to make these beautiful yet simple placemats featuring cloud stitch!
-We'll take you step-by-step how to do the stitch, how to create the clouds and how to make them into a placemat.
-Before you know your home will be filled with homemade goodies.
+We'll take you step-by-step through how to do the stitch, create the clouds and make them into a placemat.
+Before you know it, your home will be filled with homemade goodies.

 Find the Embroidered clouds tutorial

-Stitch up these fabulous brooches in no time with our beginner-friendly tutorial.
+Stitch up these fabulous brooches with our beginner-friendly tutorial.
 Thanks to the Woven Wheel stitch, embroidering roses is actually surprisingly easy!
-Using this tutorial, you will learn how to make the stitch, then use it to make some gorgeous DIY brooches - they make fabulous coat accessories or gifts!
+Using this tutorial, you will learn the stitch, then use it to make some gorgeous DIY brooches - they make fabulous coat accessories or gifts!

 Find the DIY brooch embroidery tutorial